talos/nyc-plow-history/README.md

 ## What's next

-Automatically updating [data.beta.nyc](http://data.beta.nyc) with plow data.
+* Automatically updating [data.beta.nyc](http://data.beta.nyc) with plow data.
+* Providing a script to automate the expansion of `data.json` into separate versions.

 ## Thanks